 When will my order ship?

-We can ship to you at any time of the year, weather permitting.
+Orders placed November through March will be shipped out according to your hardiness zone starting in March.
+We can ship at other times for special requests and weather permitting.
 Most perennial plants go through a period of winter dormancy, so unless otherwise specified in the spring we ship by hardiness zone.
 Please note: some perennials don’t break dormancy until early summer, and some have periods of summer dormancy.
 Depending on the variety you request, you may still receive dormant plants throughout the year.
 Please see our shipping info page for more information.

 When will my card be charged?